EOSIO/eos/lstests/README.md

 ### Mechanism

-Behind the scenes, a `Cluster` object communicates with the launcher service via HTTP connection in a request-and-response model.
+Under the hood, a `Cluster` object communicates with the Launcher Service via HTTP connection in a request-and-response model.

-Almost all the methods finally passes through or are dependent on the `call()`  method in the `Cluster` class.
+Almost all the methods finally passes through the `call()`  method in the `Cluster` class.
 The standard steps to make a call include

 ```
   Steps to take to make a call